 For coffee and simple breakfast or lunch, try Cinnamon Cafe, in the Old Ticket Hall in the Windsor Royal Station, an open air walkway just down from the street that encircles the castle.
 For decent Italian food, try to find Sebastian’s Italian, located on a quiet side street down the hill.

-Cross the bridge over the Thames into Eton, and you’ll step back an era into a very quiet English country village.
+Cross the car-free Windsor Bridge over the Thames into Eton, and you’ll step back an era into a very quiet English country village.
 Impeccably restored older architecture dating to the 18th and 19th centuries lines quiet streets.
+The town is best known for its private boarding school, Eton College, founded in 1440 by King Henry VI and the alma mater of Princes Harry and William.
 There are few eating establishments or shops in Eton — much of its charm — so plan time for this stroll as a getaway from Windsor’s bustling streets.

 You can plan to see the Changing the Guard ceremony taking place on Tuesday, Thursday and Saturdays at 11am, but the schedule is subject to change; check online.
 These are the soldiers who guard the Royal Family and kids will love their precision marching.

 From November through February, the Castle is open daily 9:45am-5:15pm (last admission at 3pm), and the rest of the year from 9am to 5:15pm (last admission at 4pm).
-Prices are £21.20 pounds for adults, £12.5 under 17, and free for kids under 5.
+Prices for the castle and chapel admission are £21.20 pounds for adults, £12.5 under 17, and free for kids under 5.
 There is a family plan for Mum, Dad and one child under 17, £54.70, and free Family Multimedia Tours are given Saturday and some British school holidays.
 Ask about the designed-for-kids activity trail at the castle.